huggingface/hub-docs/docs/hub/ml-agents.md

 ## Visualize an agent playing

-You can easily watch any `ml-agent` playing directly in your browser:
+You can easily watch any model playing directly in your browser:

 1. Go to your model repo.
 2. In the `Watch Your Agent Play` section, click on the link.